KinectToVR/K2TrackingDevice-Samples/README.md

 The whole output can be found in ```x64/Release``` directory<br>
 (or ```x64/Debug``` if you're building for ```Debug```, naturally) and:
  - Devices (plugins) are inside ```devices/``` folder

+Note: Debug builds will only work with a debug host,<br>
+the same schema applies to OpenVR for the API and Amethyst.